-Resolution on capital adequacy - Resolution No. 76/2010 of the Polish Financial Supervision Authority of March 10 2010 on the scope and detailed procedures for determining capital requirements for specific types of risk (PFSA (KNF) Official Journal from 2010, No. 2, item 11 with amendments), bank's core capital, amount thereof, scope and conditions of such deductions from the core capital of a bank, other balance sheet items included in the supplementary capital, the amount and scope thereof, and the conditions of including them in a bank's supplementary capital, deductions from a bank's supplementary capital, the amount and scope thereof and conditions of performing such deductions from the banks' supplementary capital, the scope and manner of taking account of the business of banks conducting their activities in groups in calculating their own funds (PFSA (KNF) Official Journal from 2010, No. 8, item 36),
+Resolution on capital adequacy - Resolution No. 76/2010 of the Polish Financial Supervision Authority of March 10 2010 on the scope and detailed procedures for determining capital requirements for specific types of risk (KNF Official Journal from 2010, No. 2, item 11 with amendments),

+Resolution on banks' own funds - Resolution No. 325/2011 of the Polish Financial Supervision Authority of December 20, 2011 on other deductions from a bank's core capital, amount thereof, scope and conditions of such deductions from the core capital of a bank, other balance sheet items included in the supplementary capital, the amount and scope thereof, and the conditions of including them in a bank's supplementary capital, deductions from a bank's supplementary capital, the amount and scope thereof and conditions of performing such deductions from the banks' supplementary capital, the scope and manner of taking account of the business of banks conducting their activities in groups in calculating their own funds (KNF Official Journal from 2011, No. 13, item 49),